Zira3l137/NormalMapGen/README.md

 ## Features

 - Generates micro and macro normal maps from input images
-- Blends micro and macro normal maps with adjustable strength and blending factor
+- Blends micro and macro normal maps with and blending factor
 - Converts output to specified format
 - Supports PNG, JPG, and TGA input formats